rtimmons/Parsed-Out/projects/repo-man/SampleRepo/Readme.txt

         cd $HOME/depot
         svn checkout Repository/Tools/Trunk Tools

+    (See below for the recommended checkout with Perforce.)

- 3. Set this directory as your $REPOMANTOOlSDIR environment variable inside your shell profile:
+ 3. Set this directory as your `$REPOMANTOOlSDIR` environment variable inside your shell profile:

         echo "export REPOMANTOOLSDIR='$HOME/depot/Tools'" >> ~/.bashrc

- 4. Add a line to source() the env.sh script to your shell profile:
+ 4. Add a line to source() the `env.sh` script to your shell profile:

         echo "source $REPOMANTOOLSDIR/bin/env.sh" >> ~/.bashrc